floresboy/HA-addons/README.md

 ## Installation

 In general, you need to install this add-on repository on your Home Assistant instance.
-Once added the individual addons in thes repo can be selected in the add-on store screen.
+Once added the individual addons in this repo can be selected in the add-on store screen and be installed.

 However, if the repository is missing on your setup, adding this add-ons